ember-learn/guides-source/guides/release/typescript/core-concepts/ember-data.md

 ## Serializers and Adapters

 EmberData serializers and adapters are normal TypeScript classes.
-The only related gotcha is that you must [register][ED-registry] your them with a declaration:
+The only related gotcha is that you must [register][ED-registry] them with a declaration:

 ```typescript {data-filename="app/serializers/user-meta.ts"}
 import Serializer from '@ember-data/serializer';